Have you ever looked up in the sky and saw “Marry Me Shelby” written with puffs of clouds?

 If you’re like me and the thousands of others looking up at the same time, you probably wondered, “Who the heck is Shelby?”

-These messages are actually quite common.
-One company in New York writes more than 50 marriage proposals in the sky each year, leaving onlookers to guess who the recipient is.
+This type of advertising is actually quite common.
+One company in New York writes more than 50 marriage proposals in the sky each year.

-This advertising art form is called “sky-typing” and it has been around for over 100 years.
-Historically, a single message was written with one airplane.
-However, it was incredibly time consuming, and each letter could take more than 2 minutes to type.
+In the past, sky-typed messages were written with only one airplane.
+However, it was incredibly time consuming.
+Each letter could take more than 2 minutes to type.